nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-multihost.md

 ### Task 2 (optional) - SSH to the docker VMs.

-1. Find NSG called "Allow-tunnel-traffic" and amend rule "allow-ssh-inbound" - change 127.0.0.1 to your current public IP address and change rule from Deny to Allow
+1. Locate the Network Security Group (NSG) called "Allow-tunnel-traffic" and amend rule "allow-ssh-inbound" - change 127.0.0.1 to your current public IP address and change rule from Deny to Allow

 2. Retrieve the public IP address (or DNS label) for each VM